MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 - [Analytics](#analytics)
 - [Manage](#manage)

+> [!NOTE]
+> Add take-back and Premium messaging

+Here's an overview of what's on each tab.

 ### Home

+> [!NOTE]
+> Add take-back and Premium messaging

-Get quick access to key actions and information, such as what's new.
+Get quick access to key actions and information, including what's new.

 :::image type="content" source="media/manage-virtual-appointments-app-home.png" alt-text="Screenshot of the Home page in the Virtual appointments app" lightbox="media/manage-virtual-appointments-app-home.png":::